Listen to Me! Hawaii

 Listen to Me! is a research-based, family centered, supportive training program that we have created and improved upon since 2008.
 Since our research outcomes have shown significant changes in families who have attended our training, we have been looking for opportunities to share this model at a larger scale; Hawaii is our first satellite location.
 In order to create a program that is sustainable and repeatable annually in Hawaii, we collaborate with many Hawaii medical professionals and educators to host the LTM Hawaii Conference.

-Our LTM Hawaii Leadership Team is composed of these four amazing specialists in Hawaii:
+Our LTM Hawaii Leadership Team is composed of these three amazing specialists in Hawaii:

 Jennifer Clark, MA, Early Childhood D/HH Specialist